Conjunctivochalasis: Treatment

-Mild Conjunctivochalasis can be asymptomatic and in such cases does not require treatment.
+Mild conjunctivochalasis can be asymptomatic and in such cases does not require treatment.
 Lubricating eye drops may be tried but are often ineffective.

 If discomfort persists after standard dry eye treatment and anti-inflammatory therapy, surgery may be undertaken to remove the conjunctival folds and restore a smooth tear film.
-This conjunctivoplasty surgery to correct Conjunctivochalasis typically involves resection of an ellipse-shaped segment of conjunctiva just inferior to the lower lid margin, and is usually followed either by suturing or amniotic membrane graft transplantation to close the wound.
+This conjunctivoplasty surgery to correct conjunctivochalasis typically involves resection of an ellipse-shaped segment of conjunctiva just inferior to the lower lid margin, and is usually followed either by suturing or amniotic membrane graft transplantation to close the wound.

-Further techniques have been developed such as the Reservoir Restoration which aim to replace the degenerated Tenon’s, deepen the inferior fornix to restore the normal anatomy and physiology, and facilitate restoration of the normal tear film.
+Further techniques have been developed, such as reservoir restoration, which aim to replace the degenerated Tenon’s, deepen the inferior fornix to restore the normal anatomy and physiology, and facilitate restoration of the normal tear film.
 In this surgical procedure, a crescent-shaped area of the conjunctiva is recessed along a limbal peritomy with a maximum anterior-posterior width no more than 3 mm.
 Diseased and dissolved Tenon’s are undermined leaving a large bare scleral defect.
 Cryopreserved amniotic membrane is slid over the scleral bed with fibrin glue and tucked under the conjunctiva to recreate the fornix.
 Immediately postop, the surgeon should note an improved anatomical definition and deepening of the inferior fornix.